YuHuaiCui/Social-Distribution/docs/Backend-API.md

 ## API Overview

 The Social Distribution Backend API is a RESTful API built with Django and Django REST Framework.
-It provides endpoints for a social media platform that supports user authentication, posting content, following users, commenting, liking posts, and managing notifications through an inbox system.
+It provides endpoints for a federated social media platform that supports user authentication, posting content, following users, commenting, liking posts, and managing notifications through an inbox system.
+The API is designed to be compatible with ActivityPub for federation with other social media platforms.

 ### Key Features
 - Session-based authentication with CSRF protection
-- RESTful resource endpoints
+- RESTful resource endpoints with CMPUT 404 compliance
 - JSON request/response format
 - Pagination support for list endpoints
 - Comprehensive error handling
 - CORS support for frontend integration
-- Image upload capabilities
+- Image upload capabilities with binary storage
 - Real-time notifications via inbox system
 - GitHub integration for profile validation and activity tracking
+- Federation support for cross-instance communication
+- Node management for remote instance connections

 ## Tech Stack